-The second reason you should submit to journals is that it can actually attract agents to you or create a direct connection with a publisher.
+When your work is published in journals it can attract the attention of agents.
+It can also create a direct connection with a publisher.
 I know several fiction and nonfiction writers who have received queries from agents after getting a piece published in a prestigious journal.